jonfleming/PersonalAI/readme.md

 When you type a question into chat, we use the embedding API again to turn your question into a vector.
 We can then perform a query using `MemoryVectorStore.similaritySearch` which will return all of the Confluence chunks that are near your question in vector space.

+This context is then added to the question that gets sent as the prompt to ChatGPT.